sungminro92/seed-and-see/README.md

-# SEED & SEE
+# SEED & SEE / Build your own garden and learn more about food resources!
-gSEED & SEE websites is educational garden plan for children.
+SEED & SEE website is educational garden plan for children.
 I planned this so that Chiildren involve in nature-friendly activities both online and in real life!
 Major activities children user can experience is: planning & managing current garden with automatic watering schedule alerts, share interesting facts and events about their garden to news feed & communicate through comments, search for nutrition facts about any kind of food and ingredients, and lastly learn about the importance of life!

 # TOOLS USED
 * Angular front end views